boldbi/boldbi-kubernetes/docs/FAQ/how-to-deploy-bold-bi-on-aks-with-azure-alb-gateway.md

 ![update_alb_namespace](images/update_alb_namespace.png)

-Ensure these match your ALB setup from Prerequisite 1.
+Ensure these match your ALB setup from Prerequisite one.

 ## 7. Apply ALB Config
 For reference: